-In 2016 we told you about the R22 phase out and with cooling season approaching, R & M Climate Control Service Experts Heating & Air Conditioning wanted to remind you of your options.
+In 2016 we told you about the R22 phase out and with cooling season approaching, R & M Climate Control Service Experts wanted to remind you of your choices.

-If you have air conditioning equipment installed prior to 2010, it probably uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfortable.
-The EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed prior to 2010, it most likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfortable.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer made in North America.

-The cost of R22 is rising because of the dropping supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the dropping supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?